Intevation/intelmq-mailgen/extras/contactdb_api/README.md

 ```sh
 python3 -m contactdb_api --example-conf
 ```
 There must be a database user which can write to contactdb.
-If there is none yet, you can create one with something likes
+If there is none yet, you can create one with something like:
 ```sh
 createuser apiuser --pwprompt
 psql -c "GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO apiuser;" contactdb